sebastianbergmann/phpunit/.github/ISSUE_TEMPLATE/2_COMPATIBILITY.md

 ---
-name: 🐞 Bug Report for PHPUnit 10
-about: Something is broken in PHPUnit 10, but it works in PHPUnit 9?
+name: ⚠️ PHP Compatibility Issue
+about: A change in PHP requires adaption in PHPUnit?
-labels: type/bug, version/10
+labels: type/change-in-php-requires-adaptation
 ---

 <!--
-- Please do not report an issue for a version of PHPUnit that is no longer supported.
+- Please do not report a bug for a version of PHPUnit that has reached its End-of-Life.
 A list of currently supported versions of PHPUnit is available at https://phpunit.de/supported-versions.html.
 - Please do not report an issue if you are using a version of PHP that is not supported by the version of PHPUnit you are using.
 A list that shows which version of PHP is supported by which version of PHPUnit is available at https://phpunit.de/supported-versions.html.
 - Please do not report an issue if you are not using PHPUnit directly, but rather a third-party wrapper around it.
 - Please do not report an issue if you are using a third-party extension such as alternative output printers.
-- Please do not report an issue for API changes in internal code (see https://phpunit.de/backward-compatibility.html#internal-code).
 - Please fill in this template according to your issue.
 - Please keep the table shown below at the top of your issue.
 - Please include the output of "composer info | sort" if you installed PHPUnit using Composer.